 Durlston Country Park is a 320-acre national nature reserve on the edge of Swanage.
 Start your day at Durlston Castle with a stop by its visitor centre, shop and café/restaurant.
 Later, set off across the park following the walking trails to explore the park.

-You’ll soon come to breathtaking views of the ocean, the dramatic cliffs, and the gentle rolling meadows filled with wildlife.
-End your visit with a trip to the lighthouse which is an iconic Swanage landmark and the perfect place for a holiday photo.
+Don't miss: Snap a photo together in front of the breathtaking views of the ocean, the dramatic cliffs, and the gentle rolling meadows filled with wildlife.
+End your visit with a trip to the lighthouse which is an iconic Swanage landmark.

 If there was a nationally recognised go-to for coasteering then Purbeck would probably be the place.
 The dramatic cliffs make a spectacular backdrop to those brave enough to go exploring the coast.

-There are numerous companies that operate off the Purbeck cliffs and who often choose to concentrate their coasteering activities at Dancing Ledge.
-Two local companies to try out are: Land and Wave and Cumulus.
+There are many companies that operate off the Purbeck cliffs, two local companies to try out are:

-St Aldhelms Head is the most southerly point of the Purbeck Coast.
+St Aldhelms Head, just 6 miles south of Swanage is the most southerly point of the Purbeck Coast.
 With a Norman chapel, coastguard lookout and a line of white cottages, it is an iconic Purbeck landmark.

 Yet there is more to this place than meets the eye.
 The caves and tunnels have provided an otherworldly backdrop for various sci-fi films and are home to the rare greater horseshoe bat, while the plateau above was the location of secret wartime developments in radar technology.

 Smugglers’ Way is another circular walk, this time from Worth Matravers to Seacombe.
-You walk down the valley through fields from Worth Matravers to Winspit Cove, a disused quarry famous for its caves which were used as a backdrop for Doctor Who in the 1960s and ‘70s.
-This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop for anyone of their holidays.
+You walk down the valley through fields from Worth Matravers, just a 6-mile drive, along to Winspit Cove, a disused quarry famous for its caves which were used as a backdrop for Doctor Who in the 1960s and ‘70s.
+This cove boasts a limestone lagoon, great for swimming and snorkelling in good weather, making it the perfect stop on any holiday.

-After visiting the cove, head eastwards along the South West Coast Path to Seacombe – a rocky limestone ledge that’s also great more swimming.
+Don't miss: After visiting the cove, head eastwards along the South West Coast Path to Seacombe – a rocky limestone ledge that’s also great for swimming.
 You can then either extend your walk to Dancing Ledge or return to Worth Matravers by heading up the valley.